Slunj: WWII

-Initially in April 1941, the Royal Italian Army would take captured Serbs to POW camps in Italy.
+Initially in April 1941, the Royal Italian Army would take captured Serbs to POW camps in Fascist Italy.
 But on 7 May 1941, the same day as the Blagaj massacre, an Italian cavalry regiment arrived in Slunj and freed all Serbian captives there.
 On the 10th, Italian Carabinieri arrived in Slunj and disarmed the Croats in Slunj, Rakovica and Drežnik Grad.
 Twenty Italian financial servants arrived to act as financial overseers in Slunj kotar.
 Most of this was in the context of obtaining better territorial concessions in the upcoming delineation of their border with the NDH.
 This came with the Treaties of Rome on the 18th, in which the Italians obtained a stronger position within the Italian occupation zone but no annexable territory as far inland as Slunj.
 The Italian Army left Slunj on June 7.

 On 1 July 1941, Ante Pavelić founded the Velika župa Modruš with its seat in Ogulin, by merging Ogulin with Slunj, Vrbovsko and Delnice.

 With the withdrawal of the Italians, the chances of a successful Serb rebellion increased.
 Shortly after the Drvar uprising, Božidar Cerovski, director of the Directorate of the Ustaša Police, arrived in Slunj, on the evening of 29 July 1941, along with an undetermined number of Ustaše from Zagreb for the removal of "undesirable elements".
 In the morning of the 30th, they broke up into several groups and walked through Serb inhabitted settlements with lists of such individuals, detaining them and transporting them to Oštarski Stanovi, where they were executed on the order of Cerovski.

 In the summer and autumn of 1941, many of the Serbs from the environs of Cazin and Velika Kladuša fled to Slunj to convert to Catholicism, in order to avoid conversion to Islam.